 A forehead lift or “browlift” is used to correct a drooping browline (eyebrow area) reducing the horizontal lines and furrows (worry lines) that often make a person appear tired, angry or sad.
 This procedure creates a refreshed, youthful appearance to the forehead area above the eyes.
 When performing a forehead lift procedure, muscles and tissue areas that droop or cause creases are corrected to make the skin on the forehead appear more smooth and may help reduce frown lines and raise the eyebrows.
 There are two surgical methods, and during your initial consultation the procedure that works best for you will be recommended.
 The first is the most conventional method where a surgical incision is hidden just above the hairline.
 Browlifts are also performed using an endoscope which enables the procedure to be performed with a minimal number of incisions.
 While the traditional method can sometimes attain more lift, both methods may create smoother, flatter skin on the forehead.*

 Full and voluptuous lips have always been recognized as an aesthetically important and desirable feature.
 Some of us however, are born with thin, ill-defined lips.
 But the appearance of our lips is now within our control.
 During this procedure, a piece of tissue is borrowed from somewhere in your body and grafted into one or both lips.
 We can also use Alloderm® or Gortex® which are tissue implants to help plump up and may fill in lips and nasolabial folds.

 What is Rhinoplasty?

 Rhinoplasty enhances facial harmony and the proportions of your nose.
-It can also be used to correct impaired breathing caused by structural defects in the nose.
+It may also be used to correct impaired breathing caused by structural defects in the nose.*